How Much Does a Sheet of Plywood Weigh? | Plywood Size Guide

 You can also determine the weight of plywood by using the standard equation used by the American Plywood Association.
 The APA recommends that a softwood plywood sheet weigh roughly 3 pounds per square foot for every inch of thickness.

 It’s important to remember that this formula considers actual thickness.
-In most cases, a sheet will lose roughly 1/64 of an inch if it goes through a sanding process.
+In most cases, I’ve observed that a sheet may lose approximately 1/64 of an inch if it undergoes a sanding process.

 Density